TheOriginalYangster/hearth-interview/README.md

 ### Back-End First

-Before any front-end could be covered, the data needed to be sorted-out.
+Before any front-end could be covered, the data needed to be sorted out.
 CSV is parsed with [csv-parser](https://www.npmjs.com/package/csv-parser) and the data is stored in memory on the server.

 The property data is searched using [fuzzy-search](https://www.npmjs.com/package/fuzzy-search).